yoyozaemon/Dijkstra-Travel-Planner/README.md

 # Compiler

 ```
-$ cd Dijkstra-Travel-Planner/
+$ cd Dijkstra-Travel-Planner/  #To Change the Directory
 $ make                         #To Run The Program
 ```